Open Peer Review. Open Publishing. Open Access. Open Discussion. Open Directory. Open Recommendations. Open API. Open Source.

 Measuring the Intrinsic Dimension of Objective Landscapes

-Abstract:Many recently trained neural networks employ tens or hundreds of millions of parameters to achieve good performance.
-Researchers may intuitively use the number of parameters required as a rough gauge of the difficulty of a problem.
+Abstract:Many recently trained neural networks employ large numbers of parameters to achieve good performance.
+One may intuitively use the number of parameters required as a rough gauge of the difficulty of a problem.
 But how accurate are such notions?
 How many parameters are really needed?
-In this paper we attempt to answer this question by training networks not in their native parameter space, but instead in smaller, randomly oriented subspaces.
-By slowly increasing the dimension of this subspace, we note when solutions first appear and define this to be the intrinsic dimension of the problem.
-A few suggestive conclusions result.
-Many problems have smaller intrinsic dimension than one might suspect, and the intrinsic dimension for a given dataset varies little across a family of models with vastly different sizes.
-Intrinsic dimension allows some quantitative problem comparison across supervised, reinforcement, and other types of learning where we conclude, for example, that solving the cart-pole RL problem is in a sense 100 times easier than classifying digits from MNIST.
-In addition to providing new cartography of the objective landscapes wandered by parameterized models, the results encompass a simple method for constructively obtaining an upper bound on the minimum description length of a solution, leading in some cases to very compressible networks.
+In this paper we attempt to answer this question by training networks not in their native parameter space, but instead in a smaller, randomly oriented subspace.
+We slowly increase the dimension of this subspace, note at which dimension solutions first appear, and define this to be the intrinsic dimension of the objective landscape.
+The approach is simple to implement, computationally tractable, and produces several suggestive conclusions.
+Many problems have smaller intrinsic dimensions than one might suspect, and the intrinsic dimension for a given dataset varies little across a family of models with vastly different sizes.
+This latter result has the profound implication that once a parameter space is large enough to solve a problem, extra parameters serve directly to increase the dimensionality of the solution manifold.
+Intrinsic dimension allows some quantitative comparison of problem difficulty across supervised, reinforcement, and other types of learning where we conclude, for example, that solving the inverted pendulum problem is 100 times easier than classifying digits from MNIST, and playing Atari Pong from pixels is about as hard as classifying CIFAR-10.
+In addition to providing new cartography of the objective landscapes wandered by parameterized models, the method is a simple technique for constructively obtaining an upper bound on the minimum description length of a solution.
+A byproduct of this construction is a simple approach for compressing networks, in some cases by more than 100 times.

 TL;DR:We train in random subspaces of parameter space to measure how many dimensions are really needed to find a solution.